miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ----

 ## Instance creation
-Three instances are created in the OpenStack cloud: the following hostnames will be assigned `cluster-master`, `cluster-slave-1` and `cluster-slave-2`.
+Three instances are created in the Openstack cloud: the following hostnames will be assigned `cluster-master`, `cluster-slave-1` and `cluster-slave-2`.
 The image used is Ubuntu 16.04 and the flavor (`Spark-Intensive`) has the following features:
 * **Memory**: 32 GB
 * **vCPU**: 32